SAP-samples/btp-secure-development/exercises/ex0/README.md

     <br>
     <b></b>
   </p>
+  ⚠️ **Note:**
+  Be sure to save and bookmark the URL for Cloud Identity administration Console.
+You will need to access this dashboard later in the exercises to configure user access.

 ### 2.3.
 Establish Trust with SAP Cloud Identity (Trial)
 Establishing trust allows SAP Cloud Identity Services to act as your central identity provider, enabling secure Single Sign-On (SSO) and centralized management of business users.
 This connection is a technical requirement for services like SAP Build Work Zone to authenticate users and correctly assign the role collections needed to access applications.